Clarification on Privilege Leave (PL) Under the Factories Act 1948

 From India, Mumbai

 I need to clarify something about Privilege Leave (PL) as per the Factories Act 1948.
-I do understand that the act says:
+I understand that the act states:

 Thanks,